mrled/lightmarks/docs/devnotes.md

 - There is no real sync here, because Pinboard API doesn't show me list of events
 - That should be ok for saving bookmarks, as saving it again doesn't hurt anything
 - For situations where both the client and the server have edited bookmark metadata, there is sadly possibility to lose data.
 I think these situations will be rare, and I can do the best I can by trying not to delete data.
 Also, generally, missing description is not as bad as missing whole bookmark.

+### ⬜️ 🔱 Excellent PDF support

+- Pull titles from PDF metadata
+- Can I make the app doing anything useful while a PDF is loading?
+Is there a way to asynchronously load?
+- Some kind of sane tag suggestion, even if it's just local

+### ⬜️ 🔱 On-device read-later

+- Add a reader mode
+- Automatically strip garbage from webpages
+- Option to pull archive version from Pinboard
+- Keep reading progress perfectly - never lose your place, even if the app is force quit or the device reboots, goddamit.

 ## 🌙 🌙 🌙 🌙 🌙 Longer, less finished ideas